 How often should I groom my Poodle?

-Can I groom my Poodle at home, or should I take them to a professional groomer?
+Can I groom my Poodle at home, or should I always use a professional?

-What should I do if my Poodle’s coat becomes matted?
+What should I do if my Poodle develops skin irritations or rashes after grooming?

 If your poodle develops skin irritations or rashes after grooming, it could be a reaction to a product used or an indication of a skin condition.
 Stop using any new products immediately.
 If the irritation persists, consult your vet for proper diagnosis and treatment.
 Never treat skin conditions without professional advice, as this can often worsen the problem.